HalimMansour/Data-Cleaning-NashvilleHousing/README.md

 Contributions to this repository are welcome!
 If you find any issues or have improvements to suggest, feel free to submit a pull request.

-## Acknowledgments

-The SQL queries in this repository were developed as part of a data cleaning project.
-We would like to acknowledge the contributions of the data cleaning team involved.